+Download and run the init script phyLinux.
 This script will use the repo tool to manage the various git repositories used in this BSP.
 Repo will automatically be detected by phyLinux if it is found in the PATH.
 During the execution of the script, you need to choose your processor platform, BSP release and hardware.
-The following are the available configurations for the phyBOARD-Mira i.MX6:
+The following are the available machine configurations: